tanaypai/LeetCached/README.md

 2. Open Chrome and navigate to `chrome://extensions/`
 3. Enable "Developer mode" in the top right corner
 4. Click "Load unpacked" and select the extension folder
-5. The LeetRecall icon will appear in your toolbar
+5. The LeetCached icon will appear in your toolbar

 ## Usage